 What’s the Ideal Desk Height?

-Our engineers and designers recommend adjusting your desk leg to a height that allows you to maintain a comfortable posture, with your elbows at a 90-degree angle and your hands at or slightly below the level of your keyboard.
+Personally, I adjusted my desk leg to a height where I can maintain a comfortable posture.
+It’s all about making sure my elbows are at a 90-degree angle and my hands are at or just slightly below the level of my keyboard.

 Elevating Your Desk’s Height: 8 Methods